elizibar/elizibar.github.io/mickedex/region/cordiaregion.md

 **The Yeah Zone**
 Deep in the jungles of Discootia is reported to be a place where upon entering it, a strange compulsion takes over any people or creatures that enter it, and the only word they can say within it is "Yeah."

 **The Grill**
 The Grill is another settlement, this one used as jumping off point for expeditions into the jungles and swamps of Discootia.
-Led by a highly skilled Trainer, it specializes in hearty dishes and Mickus variants trained in running a restaurant.
+Led by a highly skilled Trainer named The Duke of the Grill, it specializes in hearty dishes and Mickus variants trained in running a restaurant.

 ### Mickatoa

 The smaller still-active volcanic island to the Southeast of the main islands.

 **Hell's Kitchen**
+The only town on Mickatoa, Hell's Kitchen is home to a group of people led by a Trainer named "Blue" who are in some strange cult, but the exact nature of the cult and what it believes can never quite be defined.
+They live in the shadow of the great peak of Mickatoa.

+### Mikoll Atolls

+A series of low-lying coral atolls in the Northeast of the region, it's where Professor Lucas's abandoned research boat is anchored.
+Some of the lab equipment on the boat is still running his experiments in how to help rejuvanent the coral reefs in the area and protect them from environment bleaching and depletion.

 ### Gallery
 **Cordia Region Map**